kachristensen/Current-Dnd-Campaigns/Session Notes/9 - Title - Date.md

 		- Valindra attuned to the Heart of Etifa.
 Heart beat faster, almost like caffiene/anxiety.
 Persistent.
 Stronger emotions.
 - Morning
 	- Armor adjusted to Rem's body as he attuned to it

+Rem is surly, snippy, lash out at everyone, can't take a joke